Al Hofmann: Racing career

-In 2000 he started driving for Jim Dunn.
-Hofmann left the team after the 2002 Gainesville race and he never raced again.
+In 2000, Hofmann started driving for Jim Dunn.
+He left the team after the 2002 Gainesville race and he never raced again.

 Retirement and death

-After his retirement, he started an automobile and street rod restoration business.
+After his retirement, Hofmann started an automobile and street rod restoration business.
 In 2007, Hofmann said, "I sold the business last year and am effectively retired at this point.
 I bought a motorhome and took a trip all over the country with my wife, Susie, who is Johnny West's sister and a former worker on the NHRA Safety Safari team.
 We're just two old racers, riding around together and having a good time."

 Hofmann died March 20, 2008, of a heart attack at his RV park in Eustis, Florida.

 Son's Tribute

 Wayne Hofmann has used his father's liveries and bodies actively in Nostalgia Funny Car events with the Funny Car Chaos tour with authentic or replica bodies.
 Wayne has raced the 1979 "China Syndrome" Dodge Omni, the 1995 Sears-sponsored Pontiac Firebird, and announced on December 23, 2024 on Facebook he has restored the 1991 Ford Probe body from the Blower Drive Service Funny Car that Al campaigned that year in Funny Car, which he will use in 2025 on Funny Car Chaos.